DIY Wood Countertops for Kitchen: Your Concise Guide

 - When you receive or buy your wood check it immediately for noticeable or large gaps in the glue holding the rails of the block together.
 Gaps are liable to open wider or become unglued as the wood expands and contracts.

-- Do not use cooking or vegetable oil to coat and seal your wood.
+- Do not use cooking or vegetable oil to coat and seal your DIY wood countertop.
 Organic oils such as these will eventually go rancid and spoil, so it’s best to use mineral oil.

 Wood countertops offer many options for you to customize your counters for your lifestyle.
-Between the choices of wood, grain, and finish, a wood countertop offers an inviting and unique kitchen experience.
+Between the choices of wood, grain, and finish, a DIY wood countertop offers an inviting and unique kitchen experience.
+If you don’t feel like wood is a good choice for you, consider faux granite or other options instead.
+You deserve a countertop that reflects the price you have in your home and garden.